Exopy/i3py/docs/source/dev_guide/drivers/channels_subsystems.rst

-    When subclassing a driver which has channels, if no channels ids are provided the method used on the parent driver will be inherited, and the aliases mapping will be updated with any new value provided.
+    When subclassing a driver which has channels, if no channels ids are provided the method used on the parent driver will be inherited, and the aliases mapping will be updated with any new value provided (note that this will use the provided dict to update the inherited one such that duplicate keys will be overridden).

     .. note::